The challenge facing schools and pupils

 Loss and bereavement

-- Our piece on loss and change provides some advice for managing difficult feelings
+- Our piece on change, loss and bereavement, provides some advice for managing difficult feelings

 Challenging experiences at home

 Many children and young people already experience challenging home environments.
 These challenging circumstances will likely have been amplified by the measures in place to control the pandemic.
 Others will be facing challenging home experiences for the first time.
 These might include, but are not limited to: